 The Company manufactures and sells food products in the consumer market.
 Revenue is measured at the fair value of the amount of consideration to which the Company expects to be entitled, including variable consideration, if any, to the extent that it is highly probable that a significant reversal will not occur.
 These criteria are generally met at the time the product is shipped and when control transfers to the customer.
 Revenue is measured based on the price specified in the sales contract and net of discounts.
 Discounts and certain promotional costs are recorded as a reduction of revenue.
 At the end of the period any unpaid discounts, trade expenses and promotional costs are recorded in accrued liabilities.
-At the end of the period any unpaid discounts, trade expenses and promotional costs are recorded in accrued liabilities.
 In many situations, the Company uses brokers to sell the products and will pay a sales commission.
 Sales commissions are recorded as sales and marketing expenses, and are not recorded net against revenue from the sale of products.